Superior mesenteric artery syndrome: Treatment

-SMA syndrome can present in acute, acquired form (e.g. abruptly emerging within an inpatient stay following scoliosis surgery) as well as chronic form (i.e. developing throughout the course of a lifetime and advancing due to environmental triggers, life changes, or other illnesses).
+SMA syndrome can present in acute, acquired form (e.g., abruptly emerging within an inpatient stay following scoliosis surgery) as well as chronic form (i.e., developing throughout the course of a lifetime and advancing due to environmental triggers, life changes, or other illnesses).
 According to a number of recent sources, at least 70% of cases can typically be treated with medical treatment, while the rest require surgical treatment.

 Medical treatment is attempted first in many cases.
 In some cases, emergency surgery is necessary upon presentation.
 A six-week trial of medical treatment is recommended in pediatric cases.
-The goal of medical treatment for SMA syndrome is resolution of underlying conditions and weight gain.
+The goal of medical treatment for SMA syndrome is the resolution of underlying conditions and weight gain.
 Medical treatment may involve nasogastric tube placement for duodenal and gastric decompression, mobilization into the prone or left lateral decubitus position, the reversal or removal of the precipitating factor with proper nutrition and replacement of fluid and electrolytes, either by surgically inserted jejunal feeding tube, nasogastric intubation, or peripherally inserted central catheter (PICC line) administering total parenteral nutrition (TPN).
 Pro-motility agents such as metoclopramide may also be beneficial.
 Symptoms may improve after restoration of weight, except when reversed peristalsis persists, or if regained fat refuses to accumulate within the mesenteric angle.
 Most patients seem to benefit from nutritional support with hyperalimentation irrespective of disease history.